Does apple cider vinegar work for hair growth?

 After shampooing and rinsing the hair, the head should be tipped back and the mixture poured over the entire scalp.
 It should then be left for 1 to 2 minutes before being rinsed off thoroughly.
 Avoiding contact with the eyes is recommended so as not to cause irritation.

-Proven health benefits of vinegar
+Benefits of vinegar

 Investigations have shown that diluted vinegar can be effective for the treatment of some ear infections, including.
 However, the low pH of the mixture may irritate the skin and damage the outer hair cells of the ear.